-If you want to change to a different plan or to Original Medicare for next year, you can do it from October 15 until December 7.
+If you want to change to a different plan not offered by PHIP or to Original Medicare for next year, you can do it from October 15 until December 7.
 The change will take effect on January 1, 2017.

 Are there other times of the year to make a change?